Azure/Azure-DataFactory/Samples/HttpDataDownloaderSample/readme.md

 ## Introduction

-This showcases downloading of data from an HTTP Endpoint to Azure Blob Storage using Azure Data Factory Custom C# Activity.
+This showcases downloading of data from an HTTP Endpoint to Azure Blob Storage using [Azure Data Factory Custom C# Activity](http://azure.microsoft.com/en-us/documentation/articles/data-factory-use-custom-activities/).
 Once the data is downloaded into Azure Blob, it can be consumed for further processing.

-To learn more about Custom C# Activity, visit the Documentation Center for 'Azure Data Factory' and read 'Use Custom Activities in a Data Factory Pipeline'

 ## Contents